 In practice, § 240.10b-5 roughly translates into five elements that you must prove in order to prevail on a claim for fraud against a broker:

 - A deceit by the broker through the omission or misrepresentation of information

 - The omitted or misrepresented information was material (i.e., the information must be important to an investor when deciding whether to purchase the security)

 - You relied on the omitted or misrepresented information when deciding whether to purchase the security

 - The omitted or misrepresented information directly induced you to purchase the security

 - You suffered financial harm as a result of the transaction

 If this sounds complicated to you, don’t worry.
-An experienced securities fraud attorney can help you identify signs of fraud and gather evidence to use in your case against your broker or financial institution.
+An experienced securities fraud lawyer can help you identify signs of fraud and gather evidence to use in your case against your broker or financial institution.

 Contact a California Securities Fraud Lawyer